Diana

 The inciting incident occurs at 13 minutes when Diana meets Dr. Hasnat Khan at the hospital.
 An instant connection forms - he treats her as a person, not a princess, offering the possibility of genuine love..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Diana actively chooses to pursue a relationship with Hasnat, entering his world, sneaking to his apartment, committing to secrecy and the attempt at normal love despite her position., moving from reaction to action.
+This reveals the protagonist's commitment to Diana actively chooses to pursue a relationship with Hasnat, entering his world, sneaking to his apartment, committing to secrecy and the attempt at normal love despite her position., moving from reaction to action.

 The Collapse moment at 84 minutes (74% through) represents the emotional nadir.
 Here, Hasnat definitively ends the relationship.
 Diana's dream of normal love dies.
-She is alone again, having lost the one authentic connection she found., shows the protagonist at their lowest point.
+She is alone again, having lost the one authentic connection she found., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 90 minutes initiates the final act resolution at 80% of the runtime.
 Diana chooses to pursue Dodi Fayed - not for love, but for the appearance of moving on, for revenge through media attention, accepting she cannot have authentic private life., demonstrating the transformation achieved throughout the journey.